DjCrqss/Woot-verlay/README.md

 Pressure-sensitive display for the analogue values of your Wooting keyboard!
 Visit the page to mess around, or add it as a fully functional overlay to your streams.
 [Check out a demonstration here](https://www.youtube.com/watch?v=62ZL6NmN-KM)
 <br><br>
+This application only runs on Windows, but thanks to Sainan, here is a Linux altenative: [Woot-verlay Linux](https://github.com/AnalogSense/wootverlay-alt-server)

 # Features